spring-jdbc-crud/simplejdbcmapper/README.md

     Or
     @Table(name="sometablename", schema="SCHEMA_NAME");

-3. **Data conversion errors**

-By default SimpleJdbcMapper does not use a conversion service.
-If your java property types are mapped appropriately to the database column data type a ConversionService is not required.
-Having said that if you are getting conversion errors you can configure Spring's DefaultConversionService (or your own custom ConversionService).
-Spring's DefaultConversionService should meet most use cases.

-    SimpleJdbcMapper sjm = new SimpleJdbcMapper(dataSource);
-    sjm.setConversionService(DefaultConversionService.getSharedInstance());
-    return sjm;

-4.**Postgres and OffsetDateTime**
+3.**Postgres and OffsetDateTime**

 Postgres database metadata for column definition 'TIMESTAMP WITH TIMEZONE' returns java.sql.Types.TIMESTAMP which is wrong, causing conversion failures.
 Do the following when configuring SimpleJdbcMapper():

 	SimpleJdbcMapper sjm = new SimpleJdbcMapper(dataSource);
 	Map<Class<?>, Integer> map = new HashMap<>();